gertingold/tools4scicomp/manuscript/documenting.rst

    2. another item forced to be labelled by 2

 For scientific applications, one might want to include mathematical expressions.
-This can be done by means of the *math* role for inline mathematical expressions and the *math* directive for displayed mathematical expressions.
+This can be done by means of the *math* role (``:math:``) for inline mathematical expressions and the *math* directive (``math::``) for displayed mathematical expressions.
 In both cases, the mathematical expression is entered in LaTeX format.
 The following code

 .. code-block:: none